MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/auto-rewave-shipments.md

 The rewaving feature doesn't support the following processes:

-- Automatic work creation for inventory that's stored in locations that aren't configured for wave processing
+- Automatic work creation for inventory stored in locations that aren't configured for wave processing
 - Continuous checks on inventory levels